alex99now/MCB185/unix.md

 (For the this exercise and others that follow, it may be useful to have your graphical desktop displaying the contents of your home directory.
-That way you can see that typing and clicking ar related.)
+That way you can see that typing and clicking are related.)

 There are a number of ways to create a file.
 The `touch` command will create a file or change its modification time (Unix records when the